How To Celebrate Pride In A Place Where You Can't

 Advertisement

-Most states and local communities have LGBTQ+ advocacy organizations that host events and celebrations, Braun says.
-If you're not sure where to find that information, a lot of the national organizations, such as GLAAD and the Human Rights Campaign, have local ambassadors and chapters across the country.
+Most states and local communities have LGBTQ+ advocacy organisations that host events and celebrations, Braun says.
+If you're not sure where to find that information, a lot of the national organisations, such as GLAAD and the Human Rights Campaign, have local ambassadors and chapters across the country.

 Host an event.